What Happens If You Only Pay the Minimum on a Credit Card?

 The first problem is what happens inside the payment itself.
 A credit card payment usually doesn’t go straight toward what you owe.
 Interest gets its share first, and only what’s left starts clearing the principal.

-The minimum keeps the account in good-standing, and it does move the balance down.
+The minimum keeps the account in good standing, and it does move the balance down.
 It just doesn’t move it down as much as you’d expect when interest uses up most of the payment first.

 How credit card minimum payments are calculated